dgivens/chef-lsyncd/README.md

 # lsyncd Cookbook

-The lsyncd cookbook installs lsyncd, creates and basic config, and starts the service.
-Additionally, it exposes the lsyncd_target resource easily add sync configs.
+The lsyncd cookbook installs lsyncd, creates a basic config, and starts the service.
+Additionally, it exposes the lsyncd_target resource to easily add sync configs.

 Through some ugly Lua hackery, the main config, `/etc/lsyncd/lsyncd.conf.lua`,